JJ/hoborg/text/text.md

 yessir, a drink for our Duke, and then asked him a question.
 "You know trains, do you."

-Why did he make that question, you ask?
+Why did he ask that question, you say?
 Or better, why did he invite and treat our Duke?
 Out of generosity, since we all know this Half and Half of ours is the kind of guy who is always generous to fellow citizens with boobs, and that's not the case of our Duke, or rather